GetWellClinic/ai-moa/docs/security-configuration.md

 ## Use generic or obfuscated filenames for PDFs ##

 To further protect privacy, configure your other external processes that ingest PDFs from faxes, scans, or from the EMR to use generic or obfuscated filenames (not personal health information or PHI).
 The log files on AI-MOA do not record any details of the PDF contents; however, they do list the filenames in the logs for error tracking purposes.
 To prevent inadvertent exposure of PHI, please do not give file names with PHI identifiers.
-For safety measure, you may want to routinely delete log files.
+As a safety measure, you may want to routinely delete log files.

 ## Use of cloud hosted virtual machines ##